mridang/jacksandra/README.md

 #### Other

+### Maps

+At the time of writing Jacksandra does not support mapping map types.

 Any property that derives from `java.util.Collection` will be mapped as a `LIST` data type.
 If you require a "frozen" representation, use any collection type simply implement the `Frozen` interface.